AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/tools/package-manager.md

 ![Package status](assets/package-status.png)

-If the package has been changed or never build, the status will be presented as a link to take quick action to rebuild or install the package.
+If the package has been changed or never built, the status will be presented as a link to take quick action to rebuild or install the package.

-## Package Contents {#package-contents}
+## Package Settings {#package-settings}

 A package is essentially a set of filters and the repository data based on those filters.
 Using the Package Manager UI, you can click on a package and then the **Edit** button to view the details of a package which include the following settings.